You are here

 Getting there: Reached by car, bus or water taxi.
 If you come by car, follow the signposts north from San Antonio.
 The road meanders down a steep gradient to a small parking area, with 65 spaces that are shaded by pine trees, and a footpath to the beach.

-Please note, that from around the 20th of May to mid October, the road will be closed from 9:30 to 16:00 in low season and 17:30 in high season (scooters, taxis, people with reduced mobility and clients of the restaurant can pass).
+Please note, that from around the beginning of May to mid October, the road will be closed from 9:30 to 17:00 (scooters, taxis, people with reduced mobility and people with a reservation in the restaurant can pass).
 So you have to arrive early if you want to get through.
-If you park outside the barrier it is quite a hike down to the beach, so we recommend taking the bus or a water taxi.
+If you park outside the barrier, it is quite a hike down to the beach, so we recommend taking the bus or a water taxi.

-In the summer months, there is a mini-bus service (Linea L34) each half an hour from 10:00 to 20:00 from the San Antonio bus station, with a 'park and ride' stop at the Can Coix sports centre, where there is ample parking (Complejo Polideportivo Can Coix, see Google maps).
-Furthermore there is a ferry service from the port of San Antonio.
+In the summer months, there is a mini-bus service (Linea L34) every 30 minutes from 10:00 to 20:00 from the San Antonio bus station, with a 'park and ride' stop at the Can Coix sports centre, where there is ample parking (Complejo Polideportivo Can Coix, see Google maps).
+Find bus timetables here.
+Furthermore, there is a ferry service from the port of San Antonio.

 The beach